 MENA countries like the United Arab Emirates (UAE) and Saudi Arabia have launched FinTech sandboxes, allowing innovative businesses to experiment under regulatory supervision.

-Peer-to-peer lending service Beehive and buy-now-pay-later (BNPL) provider Tamara exemplify the region’s appetite for frictionless, technology-driven finance.
+Peer-to-peer lending service Beehive and buy-now-pay-later (BNPL, enabling customers to purchase now and pay in installments) provider Tamara exemplify the region’s appetite for frictionless, technology-driven finance.
 This focus on innovation, combined with supportive policies, fosters a thriving ecosystem positioned for ongoing momentum.

 Southeast Asia showcases embedded finance within super-apps, such as Grab and Gojek, blending ride-hailing, food delivery, and fintech capabilities in one ecosystem.